A writer’s position in the entertainment industry is determined largely by their credits.

-Credits Information for Companies
+Information for companies

 Credits Procedures Guides

-These guides are a ready reference for writers and staff members who propose writing credits, prepare and submit Notices of Tentative Writing Credits to the Guild for Guild signatory production companies, and gather materials for credit arbitrations on Guild projects.
+These guides are a ready reference for writers and staff members who propose writing credits, prepare and submit Notices of Tentative Writing Credits to the Guild for Guild signatory production companies, and gather materials for credit arbitration on Guild projects.

 Writers and staff members who propose writing credits, prepare, and submit NTWCs to the Guild for Guild signatory production companies and gather materials for credit arbitrations on Guild projects can use these guides as a helpful reference tool.